2001 to 2010

 The annual Conference of AAPA, held in Las Vegas, NV, attracts 10,500 registrants – the largest in its history.

-A report entitled, Competencies for the Physician Assistant Profession, is developed jointly, and approved by the four major physician assistant organizations (NCCPA, PAEA, AAPA and ARC-PA).
+A report titled, Competencies for the Physician Assistant Profession, is developed jointly, and approved by the four major physician assistant organizations (NCCPA, PAEA, AAPA and ARC-PA).

 The member programs of the Association of Physician Assistant Programs (APAP) vote to change the organization’s name to the Physician Assistant Education Association (PAEA).